Arunavaonly/PDF-Application-for-PC/README.md

 Function: Converts files between different formats.

 Supported Conversions:
-Doc/Docx to PDF: Converts Microsoft Word documents to PDF.
 Image to PDF: Converts images (JPG, PNG, JPEG) to PDF.
 PDF to Image: Converts each page of a PDF into an image file (JPG, JPEG, PNG).
 Steps:
-1.Add files to be converted using select_file or select_folder.
+1.Add files to be converted using select file or select folder.
 2.Choose the conversion type from convert_dropdown.
-3.Click convert_button to start the conversion.
+3.Click on 'Convert' to start the conversion.

 <h3>4.
 Text and Image Extraction</h3>
 Function: Extracts text or images from PDF files.